 You don’t have to buy anything to play Polar Bear Over There.
 You can use any Polar Bear you can find — like a stuffed animal, a figurine, or an ornament (no real polar bears, please!) — or you can make a Polar Bear by printing out a photograph or drawing your own.
 You can even print out a Polar Bear on this site to use.

-This project is available in a pre-formatted printable PDF on Etsy, for those who are looking for easy-to-use Polar Bear Notes and printable Polar Bears.
-You do not need to purchase this to play Polar Bear Over There, but the printable PDF supports the creator and a portion of the profits will go to a nonprofit that is working to combat climate change.
+This project is available in a pre-formatted FREE printable PDF, for those who are looking for easy-to-use Polar Bear Notes and printable Polar Bears.
+You do not need to purchase this to play Polar Bear Over There, but you can buy the printable PDF on Etsy if you would like to support the creator and have a portion of the profits go to a nonprofit that is working to combat climate change.

 Also, what’s in the Polar Bear’s notes is up to you.
 This site includes enough Polar Bear notes to use for a whole month, but you can make up your own, too.
 Not every note will be appropriate for every day or every group, so you can pick and choose which notes to use each day.